Bill Rigney: Giants

 Following his MLB playing career, Rigney was named manager of the Giants' top farm club, the Triple-A Minneapolis Millers, in 1954–1955.
-He led the Millers to two playoff appearances, a 170–135 overall record, and the 1955 Association and Junior World Series championships.
+He led the Millers to two playoff appearances, a 170–135 overall record, and the 1955 American Association and Junior World Series championships.
 He then was promoted to skipper of the parent Giants in 1956, succeeding his mentor, Leo Durocher.
 Despite the presence of Hall of Fame center fielder Willie Mays, the Giants' final two seasons in Upper Manhattan, 1956 and 1957, were dismal: they lost 87 and 85 games, respectively, finished in sixth place in the eight-team National League both years (a combined 52 games out of first place), and their attendance fell below 700,000.

 But upon their move to San Francisco in 1958—and rejuvenated by young players such as Orlando Cepeda, Jim Davenport, Felipe Alou, and, later, Willie McCovey—the Giants returned to the first division and contended for the NL pennant into the final regular-season weekend in 1959.
 The 1960 Giants moved into new Candlestick Park and were expected to again contend for the league title.
 They got off the mark quickly, winning 20 of their first 29 games.
 But then they stumbled, losing 16 of their next 29, and were coming off a three-game series sweep at home by the eventual world champion Pittsburgh Pirates when, on June 17, Rigney was fired.
 At 33–25, his club was in second place, four games behind Pittsburgh, when Rigney was dismissed.
 Tom Sheehan, the veteran scout who replaced Rigney, fared even more poorly, however, going only 46–50 as the Giants plummeted into fifth place by season's end.